Aldombe History, Family Crest & Coats of Arms

 Early History of the Aldombe family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Aldombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aldombe research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Aldombe History in all our PDF Extended History products and printed products wherever possible.

 Aldombe Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Aldombe are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
-The variations of the name Aldombe include: Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+The variations of the name Aldombe include: Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Aldombe family (pre 1700)